 These are surface lifts often built above tree-line to access exposed terrain when high winds can shut down higher-profile chairlifts.
 While skiers and riders may have to batten down the hatches, so to speak, this mode of transportation often pays off with wind-loaded, powder-stashes and steep-and-deep rewards.
 Two of the best stateside surface lifts are Breckenridge’s T-Bar, which accesses the wide-open steeps of Horseshoe Bowl on Peak 8 and several double-black lines on Peak 7, and Snowmass’s Cirque Poma lift that tows skiers up to 12, 510 feet to some of the area’s steepest runs.

 South American ski resorts take surface lifts to the next level.
 Ski Portillo in Chile has a handful of “va et vient” lifts, which is French for “coming and going.”
-Used in areas with frequent avalanches that would otherwise mow down lift towers, these lifts are multi-person pomas that literally slingshot riders up the mountain.
+Used in steep areas prone to avalanches that may mow down lift towers, these lifts are multi-person pomas that literally slingshot riders up the mountain.
 This is one you might need to see to believe, so here’s a video to satisfy your curiosity:

 The fixed-grip and higher-capacity cousin of the gondola, trams are present at many ski resorts in North America, including Jackson Hole, Heavenly, Big Sky and Snowbird.
 These lifts are built in rugged terrain where it’s not possible to position in-line towers.
 Cabins can be quite large and function more like aerial buses, especially on super high-capacity trams in Europe.